 The San Joaquin riparian corridor, like most California landscapes, is host to many nonnative invasive plant species.
 In 2000, the California Department of Water Resources (DWR) mapped vegetation along the San Joaquin River from Friant Dam to the confluence with the Merced River (DWR 2002).
-DWR identified 127 nonnative plant species - 50 percent of all plant species identified.
-The primary nonnative invasive species identified by DWR include tree-of-heaven, giant reed, pampas grass, eucalyptus, edible fig, white mulberry, Lombardy poplar, castor bean, Himalayan blackberry, scarlet wisteria, and tamarisk (DWR 2002).
+DWR mapping identified 127 nonnative plant species, which was 50 percent of all plant species identified.
+The primary nonnative invasive species identified in the DWR mapping include tree-of-heaven, giant reed, pampas grass, eucalyptus, edible fig, white mulberry, Lombardy poplar, castor bean, Himalayan blackberry, scarlet wisteria, and tamarisk (DWR 2002).
 The DWR effort also recorded parrot's feather, a highly invasive aquatic plant.
-Nonnative invasive plant species cover 99 acres along the river corridor in nearly monospecific stands, and occur as a component of most, if not all, native vegetation types (McBain and Trush 2002).
+Nonnative invasive plant species cover 99 acres along the river corridor in nearly monospecific stands, and occur as a component of most, if not all, native vegetation types (Chapter 8 in McBain and Trush 2002).
 These plant species are particularly abundant in Reach 1, where high levels of disturbance may have aided their spread, as suggested by their distribution in and around aggregate mining pits (McBain and Trush 2002).